Carter Burden Gallery Announces New Exhibitions by Re-Emerging Older Artists

-Three new exhibitions featuring the stunning artwork of four re-emerging older artists will be on display from February 2nd-23rd at the Carter Burden Gallery located at 548 West 28th Street #534 in Manhattan.
+Three new exhibitions featuring the unique artwork of re-emerging older artists will be on display May 3, 2018 – May 24, 2018 at the Carter Burden Gallery, located at 548 West 28th Street #534 in Manhattan.
 The Carter Burden Gallery showcases the vibrant, cutting-edge and transformative art that is the product of the unique cultural wealth possessed by older professional artists.

 In the East Gallery will be the Illusive Presence exhibition by Greg Brown and Howard Nathenson.
 In his first exhibition at the Carter Burden Gallery, Brown presents large-scale abstract renderings that were formed by shaving geometric, minimal lines and shapes and adding materials such as acrylic paint and tile adhesive compound to stretched fake fur.
 Nathenson presents a selection of works from the series Cut and Torn, where paper becomes a vehicle for photographs, digitally manipulated, multi-layered compositions, drawings, and as individual installations.
 Specializing in drawing, photography and painting, Nathenson’s imagery ranges from symbolic photographic realism to semi abstract compositions.